berkeleyarabic/flashcards/INDEX.md

 Note the Mastering Arabic cards already include pronouns and endings as they are introduced by the textbook.

+A few cards have transliterations provided.
+These are formatted so that the transliteration is on the left, and the Arabic is on the right.
+This is supposed to make it easy to cover the transliteration with your thumb in case you don't want to see it.

 ### Printing flashcards

 Ideally these should be duplex-printed on *card stock* paper, and cut